The faces of S. Africa's Fees Must Fall movement

 Police Lieutenant General Khomotso Phahlane said police are often left with no option but to respond forcefully during protests: "It is extremely concerning to note that criminality, intimidation and attacks on police members have taken place at some universities, leaving the members deployed with no option but to respond with a degree of force in order to stabilize the situation."

-Distrust among protestors, the government and the university
+Distrust among protesters, the government and the university

 Seabe said protesters don't trust the government, or their university: "We can't trust our own management to mediate on behalf of the state, because they can't even come down and meet us in a simple general assembly.
 So that on its own shows that they will not be able to engage the state in good faith.
 And we do not trust them."